Current Residents

 Thinking about next year?

 Our staff is always available to answer questions and set you up for success.
-This includes when you are ready for your next big move!
+This includes preparations for your next big move!

 Room Sign-up for returning students typically begins in December each year, and we highly recommend checking out LLCs exclusive for second-year students.
 Also, we host a listing service to help residents looking to transition to off-campus housing and get them connected to trusted resources and reputable properties.
 Apartment companies will be very aggressive in September, but don’t stress!
 You have plenty of time to decide and move with confidence.